OrangeSpyderMan/inkplate10-weather-cal/README.md

 The browser-oriented operational dashboard is available at `/status`.
 It polls the status API and reports producer refresh state, providers, output readiness, MQTT publication state, and sanitized failures.
+API timestamps are ISO 8601 values with explicit UTC offsets.
+The dashboard displays them in the browser's local timezone and identifies that timezone above the status details.

 Named outputs are profile-driven.
 Additional display sizes and renderer implementations can be enabled as separate profiles while `/calendar.png`